joypixels/emoji-toolkit-ios/USAGE.md

 **`client.shortnameToImage(String, UIFont) -> NSAttributedString`** - _shortname -> images_
 **`client.shortnameToImageAsync(String, UIFont, (NSAttributedString) -> Void)`** - _shortname -> images_

-Take input containing only shortnames and translate it directly to EmojiOne images (when displaying the unified input to clients).
+Take input containing only shortnames and translate it directly to JoyPixels images (when displaying the unified input to clients).
 The UIFont parameter is used to calculate the line height to display the emoji image appropriately.
 The asynchronous version takes a callback as the third argument.

 **`client.shortnameToUnicode(String) -> String`** - _shortname -> native unicode emoji_